spryker/spryker-docs/docs/cloud/dev/spryker-cloud-commerce-os/enable-and-disable-maintenance-mode.md

 ## Prerequisites

-When you enable maintenance mode, the landing pages of the Back Office and Storefront are replaced with maintenance pages in `public/{{APPLICATION}}/maintenance/index.html`.
+When you enable maintenance mode, the landing pages of your applications, like the Back Office or Storefront, are replaced with maintenance pages in `public/{{APPLICATION}}/maintenance/index.html`.
 Adjust the pages to match the design of your application and fulfill business requirements.

 ## Enable maintenance mode